Monits/static-code-analysis-plugin/README.md

     jcenter()
   }
   dependencies {
-    classpath 'com.monits:static-code-analysis-plugin:2.5.0'
+    classpath 'com.monits:static-code-analysis-plugin:2.6.0'
   }
 }

 apply plugin: 'com.monits.staticCodeAnalysis'
 ```

-The plugin is compatible with Gradle 2.3+ and Gradle 3.0+.
-We are commited to supporting the last 2 major gradle versions.
+The plugin is compatible with Gradle 2.3+, Gradle 3.0+ and Gradle 4.0+.
+We are commited to supporting at least the last 2 major gradle versions.

-It supports all versions of the Android plugin from 1.1.0 onwards, up to 2.2.2.
+It supports all versions of the Android plugin from 1.1.0 onwards, up to 3.0.0-beta4.

 ## DSL